-The following table describes the main substantive changes implemented in comparison to the assessment from 31 May 2022.
+The following table describes the main substantive changes implemented in comparison to the assessment from 31 January 2023.

-Торіс Rationale Score on cover sheet Scores have been updated to include newly assessed project types Plausibility assessment Plausibility assessments were conducted for the new project types and results and justifications added.
-Indicator 1.1.1.1 Provisions for the new project types have been added from the respective methodologies.
-Assessment outcomes and justifications have been added as well.
+Topic Rationale Score on cover sheet Scores have been updated to include the project types hydropower (dams) and hydropower (run-of-river).
+Plausibility assessment Plausibility assessments were conducted for the new project types and results and justifications added.
 Scoring results Section was updated to reflect the scores for the new project types.
-Bold font size has been added to project type names to increase readability.